Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Measurement-Remixing via Warm-Start in chi-squared -Divergence

 Our second construction is simpler than the detailed-balance approach of Section~\ref{sec:DBmeasure}, at the cost of requiring a positive spectral gap $\lambda > 0$.
-We design a two-outcome positive operator-valued measure(POVM) based solely on the smoothed observable $A_f$ with a real filter $f$, whose measurement outcomes yield an unbiased estimator of $\mathrm{Tr}(\sigma_\beta A)$.
-Since $f$ is real, the construction requires neither an imaginary-time shift nor a rejection branch, making it more directly implementable than the detailed-balance channel.
+We design a two-outcome positive operator-valued measure (POVM) channel based entirely on the real-time smoothed observable $A_f$, whose outcomes yield an unbiased estimator of $\mathrm{Tr}(\sigma_\beta A)$ when the input state is $\sigma_\beta$.
+Since the filter $f$ is real-valued, the construction requires neither an imaginary-time shift nor a rejection branch, making it considerably simpler to implement than the exact detailed-balance channel.